Outsourcing is a cost-effective and flexible way for organisations to quickly access expertise or resources to support their operations.

 - Improved scalability

-Although outsourcing is most commonly associated with IT infrastructure, it is also common to outsource non-core business processes (BPO), for example, accounting and marketing.
-Realizing cost savings and accessing better capabilities in these activities can benefit customers and staff, while freeing resources to focus on core-activities.
+Although outsourcing is most commonly associated with IT infrastructure, it is also common to outsource non-core business processes (BPO), outsource technical writing, for example, accounting and marketing.
+Realising cost savings and accessing better capabilities in these activities can benefit customers and staff, while freeing resources to focus on core activities.

 Here are five areas to focus on if you want to successfully outsource a business process: